st3v3nhunt/st3v3nhunt.github.io/README.md

 create this run `hugo new til/<title-of-post>`.
 The front matter is different from development posts.
 All `til`s can be found under `/til`.

+The order of the tils is controlled by the `weight` set in the front matter of the `_index.md` file in the folder for the til. `weight` must be an integer and greater than 0.

 ## Notes

 Files added to [static/](./static) are included in the built output that is